funloader/DITISS/DITISS-DevOps-Roadmap/Networks/000_Network_Basics.md

+### 🛜 1.1 DATA COMMUNICATIONS

+✅ *Data communication is the exchange of digital data between devices using a transmission medium (copper, fiber, wireless).*

+- Requires hardware + software (NICs, protocols, OS, applications).
+- Communication happens over physical or wireless media.
+- Effectiveness depends on Delivery, Accuracy, Timeliness, Jitter.
+- Basis for all modern networking, telecommunication, internet communication.

+🎤 Data communication is the process of transferring digital data between two devices over a medium like copper, fiber, or wireless.
+A reliable communication system ensures correct delivery, accuracy, timeliness, and minimal jitter, especially important for real-time applications like voice and video.

+🧭 **The Four Fundamental Characteristics**

+1️⃣ *Delivery*
+- Data must reach the correct destination.
+- Ensured via addressing (MAC, IP), routing, switching.

+2️⃣ *Accuracy*
+- Data must be error-free.
+- Achieved using error detection/correction (CRC, checksums, ARQ).

+3️⃣ *Timeliness*
+- Data must arrive on time.
+- Critical for streaming, VoIP, online gaming.
+- Called real-time transmission.

+4️⃣ *Jitter*
+- Variation in packet arrival time.
+- High jitter causes choppy audio/video.
+- Managed using jitter buffers, QoS.

+🌍 *Real-World Example*
+In a Zoom call:
+- Delivery: Packets reach your device.
+- Accuracy: Error-corrected packets reconstruct voice/video properly.
+- Timeliness: Must arrive instantly.
+- Jitter: If packet timing varies (30ms → 50ms → 20ms), video lags or breaks.

+### 1.1.1 *Components*

+*A data communication system consists of five components: Message, Sender, Receiver, Transmission Medium, and Protocol.*

+- Communication only works when all five components are present.
+- Message = information; Sender/Receiver = endpoints; Medium = path; Protocol = rules.
+- Missing any component → no meaningful communication.

+🎤 A communication system has five parts: the message to be sent, the sender, the receiver, the transmission medium like copper/fiber/wireless, and the protocol that defines how data is formatted and transmitted.
+All of these together ensure end-to-end data transfer.

+1️⃣ *Message*
+- The actual data (text, audio, video, numbers, images).
+- Can be analog or digital depending on application.

+**Interview angle:** *What kind of data formats do networks handle ?*

+2️⃣ *Sender*
+- Device initiating the data transfer.
+- Examples: PC, phone, CCTV camera, IoT device.

+**Interview point:** *Sender converts the message into signals.*

+3️⃣ *Receiver*
+- Device that receives and interprets the signals.
+- Examples: Server, laptop, TV, router.

+**Interview point:** *Receiver must understand the same protocol as sender.*

+4️⃣ *Transmission Medium*
+- The physical or wireless channel.
+- Examples:
+  - Twisted pair (Ethernet)
+  - Coaxial cable
+  - Fiber-optic (long-range, high-speed)
+  - Radio waves (Wi-Fi, mobile networks)

+**Why important:** *Speed, distance, noise depend heavily on the medium.*

+5️⃣ *Protocol*
+- The set of rules managing data communication.
+- Defines:
+  - Format
+  - Timing
+  - Error control
+  - Flow control
+- Examples: *TCP, UDP, HTTP, FTP, SIP, DNS.*

+### 🔁 1.1.2 Data Flow (Simplex, Half-Duplex, Full-Duplex)
+*Data flow defines how signals travel between two devices — in one direction or both.*

+### 1.2 NETWORKS

 ## 🧭 Who Owns “The Internet”?

 ### ✅ 1.
 One-Line Definition

 - *The internet has no single owner; it's a global collection of interconnected networks following common standards (TCP/IP).*

+- Data communication can happen in three modes:
+  - Simplex → one-way only
+  - Half-Duplex → both ways, but not simultaneously
+  - Full-Duplex → both ways, at the same time
+These modes determine link capacity, performance, and use cases.

+🎤 There are three data flow modes.
+Simplex is one-way communication like a keyboard to a monitor.
+Half-duplex allows both transmit and receive but not simultaneously, like walkie-talkies.
+Full-duplex supports simultaneous transmission and reception, such as a phone call.
+Modern networks mostly use full-duplex for better bandwidth utilization

+- ❌ Saying “Wi-Fi is full-duplex” (it’s half-duplex by design)

 ### 📘 2.
 Short Technical Explanation